Bright, spacious corridor with large windows and overhead lights in a modern building interior.

 Free parking is available in the parking lot in front of the building.
-We are located on the first floor of the building in Suite 102.
 If necessary, wheelchairs and other assistance are available at South Shore Orthopedics.

 When you arrive, please check in at the front desk.
 After your co-pay has been collected, insurance and demographic info verified and paperwork/signatures distributed, you will be added onto our electronic patient tracking board to let our team know you are in the waiting area.
 If you need a referral as required by your insurance provider, please request one from your PCP prior to your visit and bring a copy to check in.